TRS Plan 2

 If you are under age 65 and retired under the 2008 ERF, your benefit is suspended during any months you are paid by a DRS-covered employer unless the position qualifies for an exemption described below.
 If you are over 65 and retired under the 2008 ERF, your benefit would follow normal return to work rules based on your position and hours worked.

-TRS and SERS Plan 2 and 3 retirees can continue to work up to 867 hours in a calendar year without suspending your benefit if you work in a nonadministrative position.
+If you do not qualify for the 1,040 exception, you may be eligible to work up to 867 hours in a calendar year and maintain your pension benefits if you return to work in a non-administrative** position.

 See a live or recorded working after retirement webinar.